Fans question if the baby in Jason Lee and Tiffany Haddish’s post belongs to them

-Tiffany Haddish posted a picture with Jason Lee and an unidentified kid with them on her Instagram, and now fans are shocked.
-They want to know whether the kid belongs to the couple or not, or whether they are hanging out with someone else's baby.
+American comedian Tiffany Haddish posted a couple of pictures with Jason Lee and an unidentified kid with them on her Instagram, and now fans are shocked.
+They want to know whether the kid belongs to the couple or not, or if they are hanging out with someone else's baby.

 Tiffany works as a comedian and is 45 right now.
 As for Jason Lee, who is 47, he is her friend.
-The picture includes a stroller on which Jason has one hand, and his other hand holds Tiffany.
+The first picture in the post includes a stroller on which Jason has one hand, and his other hand holds Tiffany.
 At the same time, she is holding a baby, and nobody knows who it belongs to.
 The post is captioned, "Cats out the bag ❤."
 However, this does not clear anything up, and fans are still not sure what this means.
-Upon cascading to the second picture, Tiffany Haddish and Jason Lee are staring at the baby, while the baby looks at the camera.
+In the second picture, Tiffany Haddish and Jason Lee are staring at the baby, while the baby looks at the camera.

 "Spent the day at Six Flags with the fam.
 What’d I miss?"